 So how does it work?
 Many digital instant cameras use Zink (zero ink) thermal paper, which is also commonly found in portable printers.
 This has many advantages; it's cheaper than the kind of instant film you'd find in a Polaroid or Instax camera for one, and is often waterproof and smudgeproof and just generally hardier.
 Zink paper also comes on sticker paper, meaning it's great for scrapbooking in photo albums.

 However, this does come with trade-offs.
 Zink prints tend to be of lower quality than you'd get from a large desktop printer, or from instant film for that matter.
-Colours will be flatter, and you might see occasional banding.
-Traditional film produces that authentic classic Polaroid vibe you just can't replicate, with the trade-off being that the actual print area is quite small.
+Colors will be flatter, and you might see occasional banding.
+Traditional instant film produces that authentic classic Polaroid vibe you just can't replicate, with the trade-off being that the actual print area is quite small.
 Picking the right medium is down to personal preference, and we've been sure to include multiple types on this list.

 Some hybrid digital instant cameras will also double as standalone printers, allowing you to use Bluetooth or a similar type of connectivity to instantly send over and print a shot you've taken on your smartphone or other device.